jmespath-community/jmespath.spec/jep-003a-functions.md

 At the start of an expression, the value of the current node is the data being evaluated by the JMESPath expression.
-As an expression is evaluated, the value the the current node represents MUST change to reflect the node currently being evaluated.
+As an expression is evaluated, the value the current node represents MUST change to reflect the node currently being evaluated.
 When in a projection, the current node value MUST be changed to the node currently being evaluated by the projection.